 1. In computer manufacturing (and sometimes software development), a clone is a product which closely resembles another, successful product.
 For example, "IBM PC compatible" computers were known as "IBM clones" or "PC clones".
 They were designed to look like IBM PCs, run the same software, and use the same expansion cards.
 One of the first IBM clones was the Compaq Portable, released in 1982.

-2. Disk cloning is an operation which creates a byte-for-byte copy of entire disk, or disk partition.
-The clone may be written directly to another partition, or to an image file which can be stored in the filesystem.
+2. A disk clone is a byte-for-byte copy of entire disk, or disk partition.
+The clone may be written directly to another partition, or an image file which can be stored in the filesystem.
 Image files may be encrypted to ensure privacy, or compressed to conserve disk space.

 Methods of disk cloning